JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/KalebIrwin-Power-signoff.md

 <img width="627" alt="BuildableDC" src="https://user-images.githubusercontent.com/118766525/216236032-495901d5-41aa-42f0-b8a0-075caf56226f.png">

 ## Analysis
-1. The chosen wall adapter is rated at 5V and 2.1A.
-Multiplying these numbers yields 10.2W.
-The chosen battery has USB output of 5V and 3A.
-Multiplying these numbers yields 15W both of which are greater than the worst case power draw of 1.686W
+1. The chosen wall adapter is rated at 5 V and 2.1 A. Multiplying these numbers yields 10.2 W. The chosen battery has USB output of 5 V and 3 A. Multiplying these numbers yields 15 W both of which are greater than the worst case power draw of 1.686 W
 2. Both solutions provide 5 V USB output that can power the Arduino
 3. 5V can be taken directly from the USB-A to the screw terminal on either power option and sent to the interface.
-It can also be connected to the input terminal on the DC-DC converter to provide the 3V.
+It can also be connected to the input terminal on the DC-DC converter to provide the 3 V.

    a.
-The chosen DC-DC converter requires an input voltage at least 1.5V higher than the output voltage and can input 4-40V and output 1.5-35V.
-These ranges allow for a 5V input and a 3V output.
+The chosen DC-DC converter requires an input voltage at least 1.5 V higher than the output voltage and can input 4-40 V and output 1.5-35 V. These ranges allow for a 5 V input and a 3 V output.

-4. The chosen wall adapter is rated for 100V-240V 50/60Hz AC which covers the US electrical system
+4. The chosen wall adapter is rated for 100-240 V 50/60 Hz AC which covers the US electrical system
 5. The chosen battery has a stated capacity of 25000 mAh and uses an internal battery voltage of 3.7 V for a power capacity of 92.5 Wh.
 Using this and the typical power draw of 0.831 W tells us that it will run for 111.31 hours on a single charge with no additional power from the solar cell.
 This is 2.319x the minimum operation time.
-6. Battery capacity is stated at 25000 mAh at 3.7 V for a total of 92.5 Wh.
-This is greater than the calculated minimum of 39.89 Wh
-7. Built in solar cell provides can provide 6 W during peak sun hours Gaining 6 W * 4.5 h = 27 Wh given 4.5 hours of peak sun which is greater than the 19.988 Wh daily usage.
+6. Built in solar cell provides can provide 6 W during peak sun hours Gaining 6 W * 4.5 h = 27 Wh given 4.5 hours of peak sun which is greater than the 19.988 Wh daily usage.

 ## BOM